martinchernyavskiy/Notes/CS/Data Structures/Arrays (Lists).md

 ## Definition:
-*Arrays are fundamental data structure in programming which is use to store multiple values in a single variable*
+*Arrays(Lists) are fundamental data structure in programming which is use to store multiple values in a single variable*

 ```python
 array = []